Nicolas-Fernandez/GeVarLi/docs/en/index.md

 ### GeVarLi ###

-	GeVarLiis a FAIR, open-source, scalable, modulable and traceable snakemake pipeline, used for SARS-CoV-2 (and others viruses) genome assembly and variants monitoring, using Illumina Inc. short reads COVIDSeq&trade; libraries sequencing.
+	GeVarLis a FAIR, open-source, scalable, modulable and traceable snakemake pipeline, used for SARS-CoV-2 (and others viruses) genome assembly and variants monitoring, using Illumina Inc. short reads COVIDSeq&trade; libraries sequencing.

 	GeVarLi was initialy developed in intern (Oct.
 2021) for **[AFROSCREEN](https://www.afroscreen.org/)** project, before public release on GitLab (Mar.
 2022).